YourMove/Infrastructure/Warehouser.js+php/Readme.md

 Allows names to be defined, either as a static list of available names, or as dynamic user input, rather than simply consecutively numbered.

+* "Flat Records"

+Records will no longer be folders full of revisions, instead just single files.
+Only atomic read/writes allowed.

 * "Appended Records"

 Allows records to be APPENDED to without any modifications to prior contents.
 This can be handy for logs, etc.